pereznetworks/My-Tic-Tac-Toe-Game/README.md

             C: Otherwise, gamePlay() continues.

-      So the state of the game-board is tracked in ... game.winRowsProgress table array.
+      So the state of the game-board is tracked in ... game.gameBoardState table array.

-       The winRowsProgress table is a bit complex.
+       The gameBoardState table is a bit complex.
        By tracking more information here..
           I can use simpler methods in the rest of code.

-          The winRowsProgress table is made up of the possible winning-rows, or rows of 3, vertically, horizontally, diagonally, that could result in a win.
+          The gameBoardState table is made up of the possible winning-rows, or rows of 3, vertically, horizontally, diagonally, that could result in a win.